facebook/facebook-nodejs-business-sdk/README.md

 ### Api main class

-The `FacebookAdsApi` object is the foundation of the Ads SDK which encapsulates the logic to execute requests against the Graph API.
+The `FacebookAdsApi` object is the foundation of the Business SDK which encapsulates the logic to execute requests against the Graph API.
 Once instantiated, the Api object will allows you to start making requests to the Ads API.

 ### Facebook Objects